BY CHRISTOPHER HASKELL

-Without Denzel Washington and Mark Wahlberg, “2 Guns” would be just another ridiculously plotted action film where its twists are telegraphed and there’s very little to grab onto.
-Pairing Washington and Wahlberg works perfectly, as their chemistry creates both tension and comedic relief from start to finish.
-Wahlberg embraces his character, Stig, a suave, ladies’ man with very simple ideals, “fight for the man that’s fighting next to you”.
-Washington brings his normal persona to the table with Bobby Trench and it works, sharp eyed and intent, he carries himself with a higher caliber than all his surrounding counter pieces.
+Without Denzel Washington and Mark Wahlberg, “2 Guns” would be just another ridiculously plotted action film with telegraphed twists and nothing to grab your attention.
+Washington and Wahlberg’s pairing works perfectly, as their chemistry creates both tension and comedic relief from start to finish.
+Wahlberg embraces his character, Stig, a suave, ladies’ man with straightforward ideas, “fight for the man that’s fighting next to you.”
+Washington brings his usual persona to the table with Bobby Trench, and it works; sharp-eyed and intent, he carries himself with a higher caliber than all his surrounding counter pieces.

-The major twists of “2 Guns” are telegraphed in the marketing, as we know Stig and Bobby turn on one another after robbing a bank, but are forced to work together after their respected law enforcement branches turn on them.
-We also know the money belongs to the CIA, therefore rendering almost half of the film as catch up to the trailers.
-Despite its downfalls, “2 Guns” is a definitive action film with brilliant and blockbuster level action sequences and even though it relies on its two leads, it works.
-Had the story around these characters been just as smart, this could have been a sleeper hit of the summer, but instead it will be the film everyone expected it to be and though it displays Wahlberg and Washington well, it does nothing to catapult their careers in any new directions.
+The significant twists of “2 Guns” are telegraphed in the marketing, as we know Stig and Bobby turn on one another after robbing a bank but are forced to work together after their respected law enforcement branches turn on them.
+We also know the money belongs to the CIA, therefore rendering half the film catch up to the trailers.
+Despite its downfalls, “2 Guns” is a definitive action film with brilliant and blockbuster level action sequences, and even though it relies on its two leads, it works.
+Had the story around these characters been just as smart, this could have been a sleeper hit of the summer, but instead, it will be the film everyone expected it to be.
+Though it displays Wahlberg and Washington well, it does nothing to catapult their careers in any new directions.